998 related texts · 2 related myths · Page 5 of 21

 It's not a decision to take lightly.
 So, they turn to God for guidance.
 And the answer they receive is… well, it’s pretty interesting.
 God basically says, “If your hearts are pure,...

 It happens to the best of us, and even to some of the greatest Rabbis in Jewish lore.
 Take the story of Rabbi Joshua, for example.
-We all know the prophet Elijah.
-The one who ascen...
+The familiar version gives us the prophet Elijah....

-Joshua inherited an impossible job—replace the greatest prophet in history and lead a nation of former slaves into enemy territory.
-According to Josephus, he did not hesitate for a...
+Joshua inherited an impossible job, replace the greatest prophet in history and lead a nation of former slaves into enemy territory.
+According to Josephus, he did not hesitate for ...

 The moment Joshua and Eleazar the high priest died, Israel began to unravel.
 Josephus does not soften this.
 The generation that had conquered Canaan gave way to one that could not ...